Jägerschnitzel (Pork Schnitzel with Mushroom Sauce)

 2. Place the prepared pork chop between two layers of plastic wrap and pound with a meat tenderizer or the bottom of a pan until about ⅛ inch (3 mm) thick.

-3. Season the pork chops with salt and pepper on both sides.
+3. Generously season the pork chops with salt on both sides.

 4. Prepare a plate with flour, a shallow bowl with lightly beaten eggs and another plate with breadcrumbs.

-2. In a large skillet, melt one tablespoon of butter over medium heat.
-Add the mushrooms and saute for 10 minutes or until browned.
-Remove from pan and set aside.
+1. In a large skillet, melt 1 tablespoon of butter over medium heat.
+Add the mushrooms and saute for 10 minutes or until well browned.
+Transfer to a plate and set aside.

-3. Add another tablespoon of butter to the pan.
-Add the onions and cook until golden brown or for about 10 minutes.
+2. Add the remaining tablespoon of butter to the pan.
+Add the onions and cook until golden brown, about 10 minutes.

-4. Add the garlic and cook for two more minutes.
+3. Add the garlic and cook for 2 minutes more.

-5. Stir in the tomato paste and cook for another two minutes.
+4. Stir in the tomato paste and cook for another 2 minutes.

-7. Return the mushrooms to the pan and add salt to taste.
-Simmer the sauce for about 5 minutes or until it thickens to the desired consistency.
+6. Simmer the sauce for about 5 minutes or until it thickens to your desired consistency.
+Return the mushrooms to the pan and add salt to taste.

 This post may contain affiliate links through which we may earn a small commission at no additional cost to you.
 We only recommend products that we genuinely love and would use ourselves.